wine-mono/mono/README.md

 Migration from [mono/mono](https://github.com/mono/mono/) to Winehq is in progress.

 Tasks that remain:
-* **Migrate monolite**.
-In progress.
-We need a process for making official builds of monolite, and somewhere to put them.
-Then the code that fetches monolite needs to be updated.
 * **Remove test suite dependencies on Mono hosting**.
 Not yet started.
 * **Implement continuous integration on GitLab**.
 In progress.
 Currently, this is only implemented for the Linux platform.
 Windows CI in particular will require an alternative build process to Cygwin, likely based on WSL or Wine.
 * **Copy all required GitHub repositories to Winehq GitLab**.
 In progress.
-* **Create a release process**.
-Not yet started.